swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

       # Push the image to a Docker container registry and deploy the app
 ```

-These CIs usually take 10 minutes in tests and 14 minutes 30 seconds for deployments in [Penny](https://github.com/vapor/penny-bot).
+These CIs usually take 10 minutes in tests and 14.5 minutes for deployments in [Penny](https://github.com/vapor/penny-bot).

 That's too much time wasted waiting.
 How can you improve these CI times?

 ![Tests CI Initial State](tests-ci-initial.png)
 ![Deployment CI Initial State](deploy-ci-initial.png)

-## Use caching
+## Use Caching

 Luckily for you, GitHub provides an [official caching action](https://github.com/actions/cache) to leverage in your CI.